LumixximuL/photo-album/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

-Used :point_up: as starting point for UI project.
+Used above template as a starting point for UI project.

 ### Running locally